rochacbruno/bred/mapdocs.md

 - FZF and fzf.vim are required for the `ShowDocs` command
 - Some complex key sequences may not execute properly from the FZF menu
 - The plugin clears existing documentation when re-sourced

+## Caveats

+### Mode-Specific Execution Behavior

+**Normal Mode (N):**
+- ✅ Full execution support
+- All mappings execute as expected when selected from ShowDocs

+**Visual Mode (V/X):**
+- ✅ Selection restoration works
+- ✅ Simple visual mappings work (commenting, indenting, yanking, etc.)
+- ⚠️ Complex window operations (like `<C-w>gsa` visual splits) may not execute properly
+- When using with a range (`:'<,'>ShowDocs`), your selection is preserved and restored before executing the mapping

+**Insert Mode (I):**
+- ℹ️ Shows mapping information only (no execution)
+- Displays what the mapping does in the status line
+- Window closes after selection, allowing you to manually press the key in insert mode
+- This is due to the complexity of programmatically triggering insert mode mappings

+**Command Mode (C):**
+- ✅ Basic command mode mappings work
+- Commands are executed after entering command mode with `:`

+**Operator-pending Mode (O):**
+- ⚠️ Limited support (falls back to normal mode execution)

+### Leader Key Display

+When your leader key is set to a space (`let mapleader = " "`), ShowDocs will display it as `<Space>` for clarity instead of showing an empty space.

+### Visual Selection Preservation

+The visual selection preservation feature saves:
+- The exact start and end positions (line and column)
+- The visual mode type (character-wise `v`, line-wise `V`, or block-wise `<C-v>`)
+- Restores the selection before executing visual mode mappings

 ## Tips